VoxeLibre/VoxeLibre/README.md

 ### License of source code
 MineClone 2 is a clean-room implementation of Minecraft and licensed under the
-GNU LGPL v2.1 (Wuzzy, daredevils and countless others) (see `LICENSE.txt`).
+GNU LGPL v2.1 (Wuzzy, davedevils and countless others) (see `LICENSE.txt`).

-MineClone 2 is a direct continuation of the discontinued MineClone project by daredevils which fell under the same license.
+MineClone 2 is a direct continuation of the discontinued MineClone project by davedevils which fell under the same license.

 Mods credit:
 See `README.txt` or `README.md` in each mod directory for information about other authors.